 If you have decided you need expert help, here is how to evaluate candidates.
 These five questions will quickly separate genuine experts from resellers and generalists.

-4. Do you have vendor partnerships or reseller agreements?
+- Do you have vendor partnerships or reseller agreements?
 This is a direct question about financial conflicts of interest.
-There is no wrong answer here - what matters is transparency.
+There is no wrong answer here.
+What matters is whether they are straight with you.
 If they get defensive or evasive, that tells you everything you need to know.

 What Expert Help Actually Costs